-Central Valve Automation (\$500,000 - Actual):
+12.4 Central Valve Automation (\$166,238 - Actual):

 This project involves the installation of remotely operated shutoff valves at the NW Natural Central Station.
 One of the valves at this location is the east side valve for the 20" - 400 MAOP Willamette River Crossing near downtown Portland.
 Other valves at this location will also be automated to allow for future installation of remote operated valves in the east side of Portland.
-Design and planning for this project was completed in 2019, however due to procurement lead times commissioning of valves has been delayed to 2020.
+Design and planning for this project was completed in 2019, however due to procurement lead times commissioning of valves was delayed to 2020.
+Theses valves were commissioned in 2020.